 San Diego Youth Services understands the particular hardship that young, LGBTQ people face.
 That’s why they have opened Our Safe Place, providing mental health services and drop-in centers for LGBTQ youth up to age 21.
 To see a list of services available at Our Safe Place, visit https://www.ymcasd.org/community-support/ymca-youth-and-family-services/behavioral-and-mental-health-services

-With quarantine safety measures in place across the country, LGBTQ+ youth are at an even greater risk of social isolation and depression.
+Even as quarantine safety measures lifting in places across the country, LGBTQ+ youth remain at great risk of social isolation and depression.
 Online resources have become increasingly more important for LGBTQ+ youth to maintain their mental and emotional health during and after this period.
 LGBTQ+ Youth Are Not Alone.
 Visit this website for a list of online resources: